Read all about Sherwin Williams Dover White, plus check out 25 examples of real homes that use it!

 LRV of Sherwin Williams Dover White

 Ok, let’s chat about LRV for a moment, shall we?
 If you have been following our Paint Color Series posts, you have likely read about LRV.
-For those who haven’t, well, here’s quick recap.
+For those who haven’t, well, here’s a quick recap.

 LRV stands for Light Reflectance Value, and it’s basically a numerical value designed to indicate how much light a color reflects (how light it appears) or absorbs (how dark it appears).
 The range goes from 0-100, with higher numbers indicating brighter colors.